muratk5n/thirdwave/en/README.md

 too well.
 Dilma was fine but the aftermath proved otherwise..
 I don't think the schemin, cretin muckers of Brazil politics could've pulled off what they did on Lula himself when he was president.
-Once the institutional left in BR is stronger, diversity is fine.
+Once the institutional left in BR is stronger, diversity is fine, for Prez.

 ---